benjamincrozat/content/posts/dialog-backdrop-styling-tailwind-css.md

 </dialog>
 ```

+[I made a working CodePen](https://codepen.io/benjamincrozat/pen/poGERgV) for those curious to see how all this works.

 (Using the class to add a backdrop filter to the dialog's backdrop is a bit weird, but it works!)

 ## Browser support for the HTML <dialog> element